micilini/ExportAsPDF/README.md

 ## Overview

 `ExportAsPDF` is a Python script designed to convert structured JSON data into a well-formatted PDF document.
 It supports advanced formatting, such as styled text, hyperlinks, images, and more.
-The script detects the installed office suite (Microsoft Office or LibreOffice) to perform the conversion from DOCX to PDF.
+The script uses [ReportLab](https://www.reportlab.com/) to make conversion from JSON to PDF directly.

 `ExportAsPDF` was created as a module for the [Minimal Text Editor (Lite)](https://github.com/micilini/MinimalTextEditorLite) application.